pesekt1/GloboTicket-Microservices/README.md

 -v esdata:/usr/share/elasticsearch/data \
 docker.elastic.co/elasticsearch/elasticsearch:7.9.3
 ```
+You can access it in the browser: http://localhost:9200

+You can also get a chrome extension: https://chrome.google.com/webstore/detail/elasticvue/hkedbapjpblbodpgbajblpnlpenaebaa?hl=en

 ### Run RabbitMQ container:
 ```
 docker run -p 15672:15672 -p 5672:5672 masstransit/rabbitmq
 ```
+You can access it in the browser: http://localhost:15672/

 ### Run MSSQL Server container (with volumes to persist data):
 ```